 Two tanks are most useful for ion-exchange softeners.
 These systems must “regenerate” every week or so by flushing their mineral-collecting beads with the brine water mixture.
 While this is happening, the tank is offline, and not actively softening water.
 With a dual-tank system, the other tank continues to work while the other regenerates.
 When neither tank is regenerating, your home has vastly improved water softening capacity, which makes these systems perfect for large, busy homes.

 HALO Highly Filtered Super Soft Combo

-A novel take on the dual-tank water softener concept, the HALO Highly Filtered Super Soft Combo puts the CK10 Series Water Softener together with the HALO 5 Whole-House Water Filtration system.
-Some things are just better together: by combining a high-efficiency water filter with an incredible water softener, this system is able to use 25% less salt.
+A novel takes on the dual-tank water softener concept, the HALO Highly Filtered Super Soft Combo puts the CK10 Series Water Softener together with the HALO 5 Whole-House Water Filtration system.
+Some things are just better together: by combining a high-efficiency water filter with an incredible water softener, this system can use 25% less salt.
 It’s the perfect water treatment and softening combo solution for your home.

 Water softener sizing

 Contrary to popular belief, water softeners are not one-size-fits-all.
 Different homes require differently sized water softeners.
 The more water you and your family use, the larger the capacity your water softener needs to have.